-Supervisors must ensure research is conducted in accordance with this policy, the Australian Code and the Institute's Research Higher Degree Registration and Roles of Supervisors Policy.
+Supervisors must ensure research follows this policy, the Australian Code and the Institute's Research Higher Degree Registration and Roles of Supervisors Policy.

 4.4 Publication and Dissemination of Research Findings

 Research findings may be disseminated by formal publication in academic journals and books as well as professional and institutional repositories and non-refereed publications such as web pages, films etc.